How to Configure Unattended Upgrades on Debian 12/11/10

-Before installing and setting up the Unattended Upgrades Package, it is recommended that you update your Debian system to avoid any conflicts.
+Before installing and setting up the Unattended Upgrades Package, update your Debian system to prevent conflicts.
 To update your Debian system, open the terminal and enter the following command:

 sudo apt update && sudo apt upgrade